Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 Recent cases

-- Waltham Forest LBC v Hussain [2023] HLR 40, CA – When conducting an appeal from the local housing authority’s decision to refuse or revoke a penalty, the First-tier Tribunal (Property Chamber) is to consider whether the authority’s decision was wrong only by reference to facts that existed at the time of its decision.
+- Waltham Forest LBC v Hussain [2024] KB 154, CA – When conducting an appeal from the local housing authority’s decision to refuse or revoke a penalty, the FTT is to consider whether the authority’s decision was wrong only by reference to facts that existed at the time of its decision.

-- Waltham Forest LBC v Rahman [2023] UKUT 139 (LC) – In an appeal against a penalty imposed under s.249A Housing Act 2004 the FTT is empowered to increase the penalty in the light of further information provided by the appellant during the hearing.
+- Waltham Forest LBC v Rahman [2023] UKUT 139 (LC) – In an appeal against a s.249A penalty, the FTT is empowered to increase the penalty in the light of further information provided by the appellant during the hearing.

 - Knapp v Bristol CC [2023] UKUT 118 (LC) – The first occasion on which the Upper Tribunal (Lands Chamber) considered banning orders within the meaning of Part 2 Housing and Planning Act 2016.